stefanfreitag/terraform-aws-fsx-status-monitor/examples/02_custom_schedule/README.md

 # Example using a custom schedule

+Deploys the FSx status monitor with a non-default configuration:

+- No SNS topic subscriber is set up.
-Deploys the FSx status monitor with a non-default configuration: the monitor is scheduled to run every 5 minutes instead of the default interval.
+- The monitor is scheduled to run every 15 minutes instead of the default interval.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements